algolia/autocomplete/packages/website/docs/sending-algolia-insights-events.md

 })
 ```

-If you're [using multiple different Algolia indices in the same autocomplete](adding-multiple-result-types), for example one for products and one for suggestions, you may want to use different `eventNames` for each section.
+If you're [using multiple different Algolia indices in the same autocomplete](adding-multiple-result-types), for example one for products and one for suggestions, you may want to use different `eventName`s for each section.
 You can do this conditionally based on the index name:

 ```js title="index.js"
 const appId = "latency";